Europabanan

+Europabanan (the Europe line) is a proposed high-speed railway between Jönköping and Scania in Sweden.
+The speed is planned to be 320 km/h.
+In Jönköping it would connect to Götalandsbanan, the proposed high-speed railway Stockholm-Göteborg.

 Previous proposals

 There is also a proposal, but no real plan, to build a railway between Helsingborg and Copenhagen, including the HH Tunnel under the Öresund.
 The rail track on the current Öresund bridge is congested.

 Europabanan will, if built, be used for passenger trains going between Copenhagen-Stockholm, Malmö-Stockholm, Helsingborg-Stockholm, Helsingborg-Jönköping and more connections.
 The travel time Malmö-Stockholm is expected to be around 3 hours compared to 4.5 hours today.
 The travel time Helsingborg-Jönköping would be cut by 2 hours compared to today.
 The disadvantage with the project is the big cost.

 Feasibility study

 There is a feasibility study ordered by the government supporting the idea about the Europabanan.
 The study did not include the Öresund tunnel.
 There is no further planning done.
 This is in contrast to Götalandsbanan which has a detailed plan along half its stretch and (in 2010) one being made for the rest of that railway.
 There is no decision to build any part of these railways.

 The expected cost is at least 40 billion SEK for Europabanan, not counting the connection to Denmark, an amount that caused political hesitation.